B.B.A. in Accounting

 Faculty in the B.S. in Health Sciences program are made up of adjuncts and associate professors.
 Read more about faculty here in our faculty spotlight.

 Faculty in the M.S. in Cybersecurity are a diverse mix of tenured and adjuncts who bring their real-world expertise to their teaching.
-Read more about M.S. in Cybersecurity faculty in our faculty spotlight.
+Learn more about Utica’s cybersecurity instructors on our faculty page.

 Faculty who teach in the online MSW – Advanced Standing program are a diverse mix of tenured and adjunct professors who bring their professional qualifications and real-world expertise into their courses.
 Learn more about this program’s faculty here.